Limited time only

 What is the cloud?

-Cloud computing means your data and applications are stored on remote servers, not just your local computer.
+Cloud computing stores your data and applications on remote servers instead of your local computer.
 You can access your business information from anywhere with an internet connection.

 • Remote storage: Your data lives on secure servers in data centers